-To apply for CEP, the district must fill out an application.
-The CEP application can be located in Other Documents under the CEP and Provision section.
-The application MUST be submitted to the State agency by June 30th.
-The district will need a copy all direct certification list(s) and a copy of all enrolled children as of the same time frame in April.
-The district's specialist will verify the district's direct certification percentage prior to beginning CEP.
+The district must fill out an application per site, even if the district is going to use a group of sites, or district-wide.
+This application is to be submitted to the State agency by June 30th.
+The district will need a copy of their direct certification list and a copy of all enrolled children as of April 1.
+The district's specialist will verify the district's direct certification percentage.

-3. Record-keeping requirements:
+Record-keeping requirements: